 Which countries are there guides for?
-So far Iraq, Libya, Iran, , Ghana, Colombia, Niger, Sudan and South Sudan… and counting.
-Watch this space for Azerbaijan, the Eastern Mediterranean region and more.
+So far Iraq, Libya, Iran, Egypt , Ghana, Colombia, Niger, Sudan and South Sudan… and counting.

 Which countries will there be guides for?
 OpenOil plans to create guides for every country where extractive industries exist, some 70 around the world.
 A dozen more countries are now in early stage development.